Tour Code: 8962P35

 The overnight stay will be some of the great memories of your travels.
 Downtown Belfast is amazing, and the glorious glens of Antrim are an absolute Irish paradise with Scotland in full view 12 miles away.

 Visit to the set of the hugely popular TV series Game of Thrones where you will see the Dark Hedges and Ballintoy harbor.

-Since the 18th century The Giant's Causeway has often been described as 'The Eighth Wonder Of The World' and once you have visited the site you will quickly see why.
+Since the 18th century, The Giant's Causeway has often been described as 'The Eighth Wonder Of The World' and once you have visited the site you will quickly see why.
 The area consists of an estimated 40,000 hexagonal basalt columns, which were formed during a volcano eruption 60 million years ago.
 This is one of the great natural attractions of the world and many believe the Causeway was built by a giant Finn McCool.
-A brand new ultra-modern visitor center has opened and we include the entrance (worth £8).
-Visit to the center offers you their unique audio guides with earphones which tells the story of the rock formations as you stand on them.
+A brand new ultra-modern visitor centre has opened and we include the entrance (worth £8).
+A visit to the centre offers you their unique audio guides with earphones which tells the story of the rock formations as you stand on them.

 After a magical site like the Giant's Causeway, it is hard to believe you can see something as exciting, however, we will prove you wrong.
 Our final stop is Dunluce Castle which to this day still arouses curiosity.
 The ancestral home of the MacDonnell Clan is rumoured to be haunted by spirits of the residents that died under mysterious circumstances.
 Enjoy the breathtaking views and the mere beauty of this spot before we head back to Dublin.
 On our way back we take a short refreshment stop.
 With a wealth of songs, stories, and memories we arrive back in Dublin approx 8:30 pm after the best 2 days you will ever experience touring!

 Duration: 10 hours